Jakub-Riha/ECO225/README.md

   - Data cleaning and preprocessing
   - Visualisations of key trends
   - Feature engineering
   - Machine learning pipeline for loan classification
+  - Regression analysis of loans and disbursement amounts

 **To Replicate:**